EkrlDev/Classes-and-Objects-2/README.md

-These are studies on objects classes inheritance
+These are studies on objects classes inheritance by Treversimedia